sirosen/globus-sdk-python/docs/services/gcs.rst

 Globus Connect Server API
 =========================

+.. currentmodule:: globus_sdk

 The Globus Connect Server Manager API (GCS Manager API) runs on a Globus Connect Server Endpoint and allows management of the Endpoint, Storage Gateways, Collections, and other resources.

 Unlike other Globus services, there is no single central API used to contact GCS Manager instances.
-Therefore, the ``GCSClient`` is always initialized with the FQDN (DNS name) of the GCS Endpoint. e.g. ``gcs = GCSClient("abc.def.data.globus.org")``
+Therefore, the :class:`GCSClient` is always initialized with the FQDN (DNS name) of the GCS Endpoint. e.g. ``gcs = GCSClient("abc.def.data.globus.org")``

 Client
 ------

-The primary interface for the GCS Manager API is the ``GCSClient`` class.
+The primary interface for the GCS Manager API is the :class:`GCSClient` class.

-.. autoclass:: globus_sdk.GCSClient
+.. autoclass:: GCSClient
    :members:
    :member-order: bysource
    :show-inheritance: